 Many times we want to know God’s will so that we can set to work at tasks for God.
 We think of it like getting a homework assignment.
 “Do this, this, and this and you’re good to go.”

 Instead, God’s will is following God’s heart <click to tweet>.
 It’s allowing God to fill us and work through us, moment by moment.
-This might look differently throughout our lives.
+This might look different throughout our lives.
 Sometimes we called this “seasons of service.”
 But even though the outward expression of how we are to love and serve others changes, the focus really is loving and serving as an outpouring of God in us.

-In my life I’ve had seasons of service.
+In my life, I’ve had seasons of service.
 I’ve written various books and articles.
 I’ve helped to launch a crisis pregnancy center.
 I’ve mentored young mothers around the country.
 I’ve raised kids in four different decades.
 (Wow, that makes me sound old!)
 God’s will wasn’t following those specific tasks.
 God’s will was knowing His heart and stepping out to serve as I felt Him leading me at the moment.
 It’s not getting homework or marching orders, it’s staying so connected with the heart of God that I understand His still, small voice directing me day by day.

 As an author of forty books, I understand this.
 I don’t know every word that will fill the book when I start Page 1.
 Instead, I trust that the story will unfold one word at a time.